Daniel-191/Paradise/TOS.md

-**Terms of Service**
+## **Terms of Service**

 By using this bot, you agree to the following terms:

+---

-1. **Virtual Currency**
+### 1. **Virtual Currency**
 - All games and transactions within the bot are purely for entertainment purposes and use a **virtual currency** that holds no real-world value.
-   - No real money or assets can be won or lost.

-2. **User Conduct**
-   - Users are prohibited from exploiting bugs, glitches, or vulnerabilities within the bot.
-Any such attempts will result in suspension or permanent bans.
-   - Any form of cheating or abuse of the bot’s systems is strictly prohibited.
-   - The use of macros, bots, or any automation tools to interact with the bot is strictly prohibited and will result in immediate suspension or bans.
-   - Using alternate accounts to bypass restrictions, gain unfair advantages, or manipulate game systems is forbidden.
-   - Any exploitation of glitches, unintended behaviors, or vulnerabilities in the bot is banned.
-Violators must appeal through the ticket system at [THIS LINK](https://discord.gg/vMcbru7qMV).

-3. **Bot Usage**
-   - The bot is intended for users who want to enjoy gambling-themed games responsibly.
-   - Users acknowledge that these games may be addictive, and the bot owner takes no responsibility for any form of gambling addiction or negative impacts caused by frequent use.

-4. **Limitation of Liability**
-   - The bot owner is not responsible for any loss of virtual currency or in-game assets.
-   - The bot owner is not responsible for the consequences of any user’s addiction or misuse of the bot’s features.
-   - The bot owner is not responsible for any issues or outages related to third-party services integrated into the bot.

-5. **Privacy and Data Collection**
-   - The bot may collect data such as Discord usernames, server data, and game activity for operational purposes.
-No personal or sensitive information will be collected or shared with third parties.
-   - If applicable, cookies or tracking mechanisms may be used to improve user experience.

-6. **Refunds and Transactions**
-   - There will be no refunds or compensation for virtual currency or assets lost in the bot, as they hold no real value.
-   - Users are prohibited from attempting to buy or sell virtual currency or game assets outside of the bot.

-7. **Dispute Resolution**
-   - These Terms shall be governed by the laws of THE UNITED KINGDOM.
-   - Any disputes or issues related to bot performance, virtual currency, or user behavior should be reported to the bot owner for resolution.

-8. **User Warnings and Suspensions**
-   - A warning system may be in place for violations of these terms.
-Users who violate these terms may have their access to the bot revoked without prior notice and will not be compensated for any lost virtual currency or in-game items.

-9. **Server Administrator Responsibilities**
-   - Server administrators are responsible for enforcing rules and using the bot responsibly within their servers.

-10. **Indemnification**
-   - Users agree to indemnify and hold harmless the bot owner from any claims, damages, or legal expenses arising from the user's violation of these terms or misuse of the bot.

-11. **Age Requirement**
-   - Users must be of legal age according to their country or region’s laws to participate in gambling-themed activities.
-The bot is not responsible for enforcing age restrictions but will comply with Discord’s policies.

-12. **Changes to Terms**
-   - The bot owner reserves the right to modify these Terms of Service at any time.
-Continued use of the bot signifies acceptance of the updated terms.

-13. **Termination**
-   - The bot owner reserves the right to terminate or suspend user access for any reason, including violations of these terms.

-14. **Online Store and Purchases**
-   - All sales in the online store are final, and no refunds will be provided for digital goods unless required by law.
-   - Purchased items such as in-game ranks or perks are non-transferable and can only be used by the account that made the purchase.
-   - Users must use their primary Discord account to make purchases.
-Using alternate accounts to buy or redeem perks is not allowed and may result in revocation of purchased items without a refund.
-   - If a user is banned for violating the Terms of Service, they forfeit access to all purchased ranks and perks without refund.
-   - Disputes regarding online store transactions should be directed to the bot owner through the support ticket system.
-Chargebacks or unauthorized disputes may result in a permanent ban.
-   - Users must be of legal age or have parental/guardian consent to make purchases in the online store.

-15. **Website Usage**

-   - The website provided for digital purchases, hosted through Tebex Limited, must only be used for legitimate transactions related to the bot.
-Any fraudulent activities or misuse may result in account suspension or legal action.

-16. **Payment Security**

-   - All payments processed through the Tebex platform are secure.
-Users are responsible for ensuring their payment details are accurate and up to date.
-Any payment disputes must be handled through Tebex.

-17. **Transaction Confirmation**

-   - After completing a purchase, users will receive confirmation via Tebex.
-It is the user’s responsibility to keep a copy of the transaction details for future reference.

-18. **Data Collection by Tebex**

-   - Purchases made through Tebex may involve the collection of additional data as per their privacy policy.
-Users are advised to review Tebex's Privacy Policy to understand how their data will be used.

-19. **Service Availability**

-- Access to purchased items or perks depends on the bot's uptime.
-The bot owner is not liable for disruptions caused by server outages, maintenance, or other unforeseen events.

-We partner with Tebex Limited (www.tebex.io), who are the official merchant of digital content produced by us.
-If you wish to purchase licenses to use digital content we produce, you must do so through Tebex as our licensed reseller and merchant of record.
-In order to make any such purchase from Tebex, you must agree to their terms, available at https://checkout.tebex.io/terms.
-If you have any queries about a purchase made through Tebex, including but not limited to refund requests, technical issues or billing enquiries, you should contact Tebex support at https://www.tebex.io/contact/checkout in the first instance.
+- No real money, real assets, or guarantees of financial return are associated with the use of this bot.

+---

+### 2. **User Conduct**
+- Exploiting bugs, glitches, or vulnerabilities is strictly prohibited and may result in suspension or permanent bans.
+- Cheating, automation (e.g. macros or bots), and abuse of systems is forbidden.
+- Alternate accounts used to bypass restrictions or gain unfair advantages will be punished.
+- Appeals must be submitted through the support ticket system at [THIS LINK](https://discord.gg/vMcbru7qMV).

+---

+### 3. **Bot Usage**
+- This bot is intended for users who enjoy **gambling-themed games responsibly**.
+- Users acknowledge that such games can be **addictive**, and the bot owner is **not responsible** for any consequences related to overuse.

+---

+### 4. **Limitation of Liability**
+- The bot owner is **not liable** for loss of virtual currency, in-game assets, or misuse of features.
+- The bot owner is **not responsible** for outages caused by Discord or other third-party services.

+---

+### 5. **Privacy and Data Collection**
+- The bot may collect and store data such as Discord user IDs, usernames, and game activity for operational purposes.
+- No sensitive or personal data is collected or shared with third parties.

+---

+### 6. **Refunds and Subscriptions**
+- Subscriptions and premium content are processed via **Patreon**.
+- **Refunds** are available **if necessary or required by law**.
+To request one, please contact support via the ticket system.
+- Chargebacks or unauthorized disputes may result in suspension from the bot and loss of access to perks.
+- Subscribed perks are **non-transferable** and tied to the **primary account** used for the subscription.

+---

+### 7. **Trading & Selling Prohibited**
+- Selling, buying, or trading **virtual currency**, **game items**, or **in-game perks** (inside or outside of the bot) is **strictly prohibited**.
+- Violations may lead to a permanent ban and loss of all items, currency, or perks without refund.

+---

+### 8. **Dispute Resolution**
+- These Terms are governed by the laws of the **United Kingdom**.
+- Issues or concerns should be raised directly to the bot owner via the support system.

+---

+### 9. **User Warnings and Suspensions**
+- Users who violate these terms may be warned, suspended, or permanently banned without notice.
+- Violators forfeit access to virtual currency, in-game items, or perks without compensation.

+---

+### 10. **Server Administrator Responsibilities**
+- Server admins are expected to enforce fair use of the bot and uphold these terms within their communities.

+---

+### 11. **Indemnification**
+- Users agree to **indemnify and hold harmless** the bot owner from claims or damages resulting from misuse or violation of these terms.

+---

+### 12. **Age Requirement**
+- Users must meet the **legal age requirement for simulated gambling content** in their region.
+- The bot does not actively verify age but follows **Discord's age policies**.

+---

+### 13. **Changes to Terms**
+- The bot owner reserves the right to **modify these Terms of Service at any time**.
+Continued use indicates acceptance of any changes.

+---

+### 14. **Termination**
+- The bot owner may **suspend or terminate access** for any reason, including violations of these terms.

+---

+### 15. **Patreon & Subscription Benefits**
+- Subscription perks are delivered through **Patreon** and are available only to the **subscribed primary account**.
+- Benefits are **non-transferable** and may be revoked if terms are violated.
+- Selling or sharing access to perks or benefits is not allowed.
+- By subscribing, users agree to Patreon’s own [Terms of Use](https://www.patreon.com/policy/terms-of-use) and [Privacy Policy](https://www.patreon.com/policy/privacy-policy).

+---

+### 16. **Service Availability**
+- Access to perks depends on the bot’s uptime and functionality.
+- The bot owner is not liable for interruptions due to maintenance, technical issues, or outages beyond their control.